gdmcdonald/Talks/README.md

 ### 2017-10-06 [Using Bayesian Methods to Predict Self-Discharge in the Sydney Children’s Hospital Network](2017-10-06-Discharge-Health-Data-Analytics-GordonMcDonald.pdf)

 A talk I gave on using Bayesian Logistic Regression on exhaust data from the hospital system to predict Discharge Against Medical Advice (DAMA), at the [Health Data Analytics](https://digitalhealth.org.au/healthdataanalytics2017/index.html) conference in Brisbane.

+This work was published in [Predictors of Discharge Against Medical Advice in a Tertiary Paediatric Hospital](https://doi.org/10.3390/ijerph16081326) and was followed up by [Discharge against medical advice in culturally and linguistically diverse Australian children](https://doi.org/10.1136/archdischild-2019-317063)